WenxuanWangut/1779/proposal.md

 ## 1. Motivation

-In modern team-based environments, small groups often face challenges in managing tasks efficiently without relying on complex or paid solutions like Jira or Trello.
-While these tools provide robust functionality, they are typically designed for large organizations and are not optimized for lightweight, self-hosted deployment.
+### Identifying the Problem
+Small teams such as student project groups, research labs, or startups often struggle to manage tasks efficiently.
+They rely on spreadsheets, chat tools, or free tiers of enterprise platforms like **Jira**, **Trello**, or **Asana**, which are expensive, complex, and unsuitable for lightweight collaboration.
+These teams need a simple, reliable, and self-deployable solution that enables real-time coordination and preserves full control over their data.

+### Why This Project Is Worth Pursuing
-Our project, **CloudCollab**, aims to bridge this gap by providing a **cloud-native, stateful, and self-deployable task management platform** tailored for small teams (2–20 members) such as student project groups or startups.
-The system will allow users to create, assign, and track tasks in real time with role-based access, persistent data, and integrated monitoring.
+**CloudCollab** aims to fill this gap by providing a **cloud-native, real-time, and self-hosted task-management platform** designed for small, agile teams.

-Unlike static task boards or temporary web tools, CloudCollab will emphasize:
-- **Persistence and state management:** Ensuring data survives container restarts or redeployments.
-- **Real-time collaboration:** Providing immediate task updates using WebSockets.
-- **Automation and reliability:** Using CI/CD pipelines and monitoring for high availability.
+The system integrates core cloud-computing concepts taught in **ECE1779**, including containerization, orchestration, persistent storage, monitoring, and automation.
+It allows users to create, assign, and track tasks collaboratively while maintaining data persistence and reliability.
+Beyond its technical value, the project offers hands-on experience in building scalable, stateful applications and demonstrates how cloud technologies can support practical teamwork.

 ### Target Users
-Our target audience includes:
-- University project teams collaborating on assignments or capstone projects.
-- Small startups requiring lightweight task coordination without external dependencies.
-- Any small organization that wants a self-managed and cloud-deployed task management solution.

-### Why This Project Is Worth Pursuing
-This project directly demonstrates key cloud computing principles — containerization, orchestration, persistent storage, monitoring, and automation — all core components of the course.
-It also provides a meaningful and reusable product, as the final system can be deployed and extended beyond the course.
+- **University project teams** needing transparent task coordination.
+- **Startups or small organizations** requiring cost-efficient workflow tools.
+- **Open-source contributors** seeking customizable and privacy-preserving platforms.

+### Existing Solutions and Their Limitations
+Commercial products such as Jira and Trello provide extensive features but remain ill-suited for small teams due to:
+- **High cost** of premium subscriptions.
+- **Vendor lock-in** that restricts deployment flexibility.
+- **Overly complex interfaces** not tailored for small projects.

+CloudCollab combines the **flexibility of self-hosting** with the **scalability of cloud infrastructure**, offering an accessible, maintainable, and technically sound alternative for real-time team collaboration.

 ## 2. Objectives and Key Features